-Drug-death ambulance delay 'regrettable'
+Victor Bede: New Year drug-death ambulance delay 'regrettable'

 Questions were raised whether Mr Bede could have been saved if an ambulance had arrived at an earlier stage.

-The coroner said he was treated by an advanced paramedic and that there was no cure or treatment for methamphetamine poisoning.
+The inquest heard he was treated by an advanced paramedic and that there was no cure or treatment for methamphetamine poisoning.

-Dr Radcliffe concluded all that could have been done was the monitoring and management of the patient.
+The coroner was told all that could have been done was the monitoring and management of the patient.

-The coroner added that only 9% of patients are successfully resuscitated when they have a cardiac arrest - and that did not factor in methamphetamine poisoning - which would significantly lower the chances.
+The inquest was told only 9% of patients are successfully resuscitated when they have a cardiac arrest - and that did not factor in methamphetamine poisoning - which would significantly lower the chances.